ChipLuxury-EWA/modayU-workshop-1/README.md

 **Age** - valid number from 8 to 120<br />
 **Email** - only valid email is accepter<br />
 **Gender** - dropdown with single choice (male, female, other, refuse to state)<br />
-**Accepter terms & condition**  - checkbox<br />
+**Accept the terms & conditions**  - checkbox<br />
 **Submit button** - submitting the form if it's valid<br />

 If input is invalid user should see proper message highlighting which field is invalid.<br />
 Don't forget about round corners of background white card and background in general<br />

 In general - don't be bounded by given design.
-You can improvise and make it deligtfull (hint hint: animations)
+You can improvise and make it delightful (hint hint: animations)

 **By end of workshop we will chose the best ones and present them at front of the class**